rmk2/gravity/README.md

 the client, to administrative tools that allow users to initialise the backend database, to administer project setup and so on.

-By using `oslo-config`, all configuration can also be done via command-line arguments, which somewhat bloats the available help text somewhat.
+By using `oslo-config`, all configuration can also be done via command-line arguments, which bloats the available help text somewhat.
 An abbreviated overview of existing sub-commands is shown below, while the full list of commands and/or configuration options can be queried via `gravity --help`:

 ```
 usage: gravity [-h] [--config-dir DIR] [--config-file PATH] ...